- 60 Actual Exam Questions

 Don’t waste time with unreliable exam prep resources.
 Get started with DumpsProvider’s Oracle 1Z0-184-25 exam dumps today and achieve your certification effortlessly!

-What is the primary purpose of a similarity search in Oracle Database 23ai?
+What is the correct order of steps for building a RAG application using PL/SQL in Oracle Database 23ai?

 Security & Privacy